-In just 3 quarters of action, Paul Gipson ran for 282 yards and 3 touchdown.
+In just 3 quarters of action and in his last game in the Astrodome, Paul Gipson ran for 282 yards and 3 touchdowns.
 Gipson set school records for single-game and career-rushing that night.
-The single game mark would stand for 34 years until it was broken by Joffrey Reynolds, who had 300 yards vs ECU in 2002.
+The single-game mark would stand for 34 years until it was broken by Joffrey Reynolds, who had 300 yards vs. ECU in 2002.

 Gipson’s accomplishment is more impressive as he played the game with a broken nose, suffered the week before.

-Many of the feats UH achieved that night are still atop the NCAA record books.
-Those include: most points in a half (76), most points in a quarter (49), and most PATs made (13).
+Many of the UH achievements from that night are still atop the NCAA record books.
+Those include most points in a half (76), most points in a quarter (49), and most PATs made (13).
 The NCAA also considers the game the “most points vs. a major college opponent.”

-The week before, the Coogs scored 77 on Idaho (77-3).
-So in two games, UH scored 177 points – almost a point and a half per minute.
+The week before, the Coogs scored 77 on Idaho (77-3) – then a school record for points.
+In two games, UH scored 177 points – almost a point and a half per minute.
 The 177 points in consecutive weeks is also an NCAA record.

 1968: The Year of the Cougar